Cumulo-pro/Dymension/monitoring/dymension_metrics.md

 ## Nº Validators missing blocks

-**celestia_consensus_missing_validators**
+**cometbft_consensus_missing_validators**

 Validator signatures are essential to validate and ensure the integrity of blocks on the blockchain.
 This metric can provide information on how many validators are not actively participating in the consensus process at any given time.
 A low or zero value is desirable, as it suggests high participation and cooperation of validators in the network.

-Value: number of validators who did not sign in the Celestia consensus system
+Value: number of validators who did not sign in the Dymension consensus system

 ![image](https://github.com/Cumulo-pro/Celestia-monitoring/assets/2853158/41b993fc-a560-4c6c-a426-c35be74d82f7)